kpecsok98/Worcester-Greenspace/README.md

 ![Kyle's cool map](images/Worcester_nonEJ_greenspace.PNG)

 If all the outputs for the GeoDataFrames created look correct, we are now done with creating GeoDataFrames.
-When I initally created this tutorial I was hopeful that I could clip the treecover data within the EJ CBGs with all and some criteria, but unfortunately by Google Colab crashed multiple times when trying to do so :(.
+When I initially created this tutorial I was hopeful that I could clip the treecover data within the EJ CBGs with all and some criteria, but unfortunately by Google Colab crashed multiple times when trying to do so :(.
 So instead, I just ended up showing the projected tree_cover data in a Carto data, however the code below shows how I would have clipped the tree_cover data had it worked.

 ```Python
 # Code to clip treecover within the Worcester Environmental Justice block groups file